PerikiyoXD/GTAIV-GTAConnected-Patcher/README.md

 ## Installation Flow

 1. Open the patcher.
+2. Confirm or correct the detected GTA IV installation path.
+If auto-detect found the wrong folder, edit the path directly or click **Browse**.
-2. Select a Retail patch version. `1.0.8.0` is recommended; use `1.0.7.0` only if a specific server requires it.
+3. Select a patch version. `1.0.8.0` is recommended; use `1.0.7.0` only if a specific server requires it.
-3. Confirm or browse for your GTA IV installation folder.
-4. Click **Install** and wait for the download and extraction to complete.
+4. Click **Download & Install Patch** and wait for the download and extraction to complete.
-5. Copy the generated `GTAIV.exe` path.
-6. In GTA Connected, go to **Tools > Game Settings > Grand Theft Auto IV** and set `Game EXE Path` to the copied path.
+5. Done -- the `GTAIV.exe` path is copied to your clipboard and GTA Connected is configured automatically.
+If you opted out of the registry write under **Advanced options**, paste the path manually in GTA Connected under **Tools > Game Settings > Grand Theft Auto IV**.

 ## Folder Structure